Georgetown-IR-Lab/ExtendedSumm/README.md

 # ExtendedSumm
-This repository contains the implementation details and datasets used in _[On Generating Extended Summaries of Long Documents](http://ir.cs.georgetown.eud)_ paper at the AAAI-21 Workshop on Scholar Document Understanding (SDU-21).
+This repository contains the implementation details and datasets used in _[On Generating Extended Summaries of Long Documents](http://ir.cs.georgetown.eud)_ paper at the AAAI-21 Workshop on Scientific Document Understanding (SDU 2021).